edoardocattapan/ardo.github.io/_posts/2022-07-31-on-the-purpose-of-life.md

 What is most meaningful to me?
 What is most meaningful to my family and community, to society, to civilization, to humanity, to the Universe?
+What change do I want to see in the world?
 What is most important to me?
 What can I do?